mhegde/anchor-residual-analysis/README.md

 <b> Required packages </b>
 1. pandas <= 0.16.2
 2. statsmodels

+The code to run the hypergeometric analysis and relevant chip file should be in the current working directory.

 <b>Inputs</b>
 1. <b>Input File: File with sgRNAs in first column, LFCs of control arm and anchor arms in following columns</b>